limbz-sami/Python-api-challenge/README.md

 2) Humidity (%) vs. Latitude
 3) Cloudiness (%) vs. Latitude
 4) Wind Speed (mph) vs. Latitude

+# Tools:
+Python, Pandas, Matplotlib, numPy, JSON data, Openweathermap API

+# Directory direction:
+Weatherpy consist of jupyter notebook and csv file.
+Data analysis was performed in jupyter notebook and data collected from API calls converted to csv file and saved.
+Figures directory consist of all the visualizations.

 # Observations:
 ### 1) As expected latitude significantly impacted maximum temperature.
 The figure (latitude vs maxtemp) shows that the cities near equator have higher maximum temperature compared to the cities further away from equator.